Zenith-Legion-Interactive/react-developer-test/README.md

 - The candidate should complete the tasks and answer the questions to the best of their ability.
 - The candidate must write clean and maintainable code.
 - Time Limit: 1 week.
-- When the candidate is done, PR your work to master.
+- When the candidate is done, candidate must PR their work to master.

 Task 1: Setup and Basic Component